 As recently as 2015, Russian was not included in the top 5 internet languages.
 However, recent increases in the number of searches being preformed in Russian along with an uptick in the number of pages being translated into Russian, now see this language in the number 3 spot with 6.1 percent.

 You may be surprised to see German in the second position here, after all, it is not one of the top 10 most spoken languages.
 However, when it comes to the internet, German is a powerful force with 6.3 percent of users selecting it as their language of choice.

 English still retains the number one spot in the most commonly used languages among internet users, with a commanding 52.9 percent.

 Internet Languages by Region

 Examine user distribution by region, however, and a different picture emerges.
 According to Internet World Stats, in 2018 Asia had the largest share of internet users with over 2 billion users, representing 48.7 percent of web users.
 This is an incredibly high number and one global marketers should pay attention to.

 Including a growing Chinese market, in recent years we have seen a large increase in the number of people performing online search in India.
 At the moment, there are not a lot of translations being preformed for regional Indian languages, but if you’re serious about extending your businesses reach and entering new, up-and-coming markets, keep an eye on India, especially in terms of mobile marketing.

 At Accredited Language we have more than 35 years of experience in the language industry.
 Our translation and localization experts offer services in 200+ languages and dialects.
-When you’re ready to translate and localize your website for an international audience, contact Accredited Language today and learn how we can help you reach a whole new market.
+When you’re ready to translate and localize your website for an international audience, contact Accredited Language today and learn more about how we can help you reach a whole new market.